Metrolink (California): Initial service and expansion

 Average weekday ridership was 41,000 during May 2011.
 A survey found that 90% of users during a typical weekday in 2009 would have previously driven alone or carpooled and that the system replaced an estimated 25,000 vehicle trips.
 During a weekend closure of Interstate 405 in July 2011, the system recorded its highest-ever weekend ridership of 20,000 boardings which was 50% higher than the same weekend in 2010 and 10% higher than the previous weekend ridership record which occurred during U2 360° Tour in June 2011.
 Ridership continued to rise in 2012 (up 2%), when average weekday ridership reached 42,265.
 Although 2013 annual boardings were almost 12.07 million, ridership dropped to 11.74 million by fall 2014 which was contrary to projections.
 Blaming the decrease on the worst recession since World War II, Metrolink said it found itself caught between cutting service and boosting fares, both of which would likely further decrease ridership.

 Metrolink began offering mobile ticketing in early 2016.

 The Riverside County Transportation Commission (RCTC) extended the 91 Line (which was renamed the 91/Perris Valley Line) southeast 24 mi to Perris, using the existing San Jacinto Branch Line, which it purchased in 1993.
 Initial plans were for construction/renovation of the line to begin in 2012, but these were delayed by a lawsuit filed by homeowners in the affected area, who challenged the RCTC's environmental report.
 The lawsuit was settled in late July 2013.
 Construction on the $248.3 million (Note: $ in adjusted for inflation) extension began in October 2013; service was originally planned to begin in December 2015, and then in February 2016.
 In mid-February 2016, the extension's opening was planned in March of that year.
 The extension officially opened in June 2016.

 When COVID-19 impacted Los Angeles and its communities in March 2020, Metrolink ridership fell by 90%.
 Metrolink increased cleaning measures, added COVID safety protocols, and reduced service.
 On March 26, 2020, the agency ran on a temporarily reduced schedule, removing most trains.

 On April 4, 2022, Metrolink restored its 24 trains and added 2 new trains to the schedule.
 Metrolink and Amtrak also entered into a code-sharing agreement on the Ventura County Line, with Pacific Surfliner trains A761, A770, A777, and A784 accepting valid Metrolink tickets between stations served by the Ventura County Line and Ventura station.
 Metrolink also announced that Metrolink service to Ventura station on the Ventura County Line is planned.
-Alstom began as the operator for Metrolink on July 1, 2025 for a three year contract period.
+Alstom began as the operator for Metrolink on July 1, 2025 for a five year contract period with an extension option for a further three year period.
 The operating contract also includes the Arrowline service in San Bernardino county.